roshanstha1996/Department-Desktop-/README.md

 # Department-Desktop-

-To run this file, please first run Tables.sql then StoredProc.sql file in local server as AasthaDB Microsoft SQL Server.
+To run this file, please first run Sql_Script.sql in local server as AasthaDB Microsoft SQL Server.